AngSin/drift-ui/README.md

 ### Running

 - Requires a good solana rpc url such as a paid Helius rpc url (due to rate limiting)
+- Or you can view the deployed application [here](https://main.d24xsv4ry77i4x.amplifyapp.com/)